manthanoice/Some-basic-Java-programs/README.md

 # Some-basic-Java-programs
 Just a geel who's trying his luck in programming.

-Mostly in this I will try to do programs from https://www.programiz.com/java-programming/examples here and some by myself
+Mostly in this I will try to do programs from https://www.programiz.com/java-programming/examples here and some by myself.

-Here is the list of how you should look at programs in order.
-Although I have also added text file
+Here is the list of how you should look at programs in order as well.

 1 - [ByUser.java](https://github.com/manthanoice/Some-basic-Java-programs/blob/main/ByUser.java)